progrium/progrium.com/source/blog/2016-06-24-that-time-i-joined-twilio.html.markdown

 Remember, I said I was looking for my dream job and I meant it.
 Can you guess what that entails?
 If you know me it wouldn't surprise you: A place where I can work on whatever I want.
 Sure, who wouldn't want that?
 But I was ready to walk away if they said no.

 I wanted a place where I could do my life's work.
 Not a place that would *give* me my life's work.
 A place I could *do* my life's work.
-A place I could make a home out of, stop contracting, and focus on what I consider to be important.
+A place I could make a home out of, stop contracting, and focus on all the projects I consider to be important.
 In theory, Twilio and I seemed aligned enough it could work.

 Their response was fairly predictable.
-They said, "Well what do you want to work on?"
+They said, "Well what do you want to work on first?"

 At that time, regardless of my job situation, there was a project I was planning to build as open source and ideally run as a free service.
 It was a service that would handle real-time communication to the browser via REST API.
 Today, especially with Node.js and WebSockets this isn't anything special.
 Back then, though, neither of those existed.